microsoft/vscode-docs/docs/editor/multi-root-workspaces.md

 ## Debugging

-With multi-root workspaces, VS Code search across all folders for debugging `launch.json` configuration files and displays them with the folder name as a suffix.
+With multi-root workspaces, VS Code searches across all folders for `launch.json` debug configuration files and displays them with the folder name as a suffix.

 ![debugging dropdown](images/multi-root-workspaces/debugging-dropdown.png)